netdata/netdata/health/README.md

 ## Examples

-Check the `health/health.d/` directory for all alarms shipped with netdata.
+Check the `health/health.d/` directory for all alarms shipped with Netdata.

 Here are a few examples: